Bubble Gum (film): Plot

 Vedant, a humble kid in 10th grade at Loyola School Jamshedpur in 1980, falls in love with Jenny, the daughter of a police officer.
 He is enraged by Ratan, his rival, whom he is constantly jealous of since Jenny always appears to be around him.
-He often visits Jenny's house and strives to impress her father by caressing his feet (an Indian tradition of respect).
+He often visits Jenny's house and strives to impress her father by touching his feet (an Indian tradition of respect).
 Vedant's mother is a teacher, while his father works for Tata Steel as an engineer.
 His parents are upset since he isn't preparing for his board exams, which are around the corner.
 The same day, they get a telegram from Vedant's deaf brother Vidur, notifying them that he has returned from his Delhi hostel after 4 years.

 Vidur gets picked up at the railway station the next day.
 Vedant is delighted to finally see his brother.
 But one day, Vidur shuts the door to his house and wanders outside, completely forgetting that he is deaf.
 When his parents get home, they are startled to see Vedant outside.
 They call the fire department to use the ladder to go to their house's balcony so the fireman can open the door from inside.
 Mukund (Vedant's father) becomes enraged and declares that Vidur would always accompany him on outings.

 Everyone starts laughing as he takes him outside and demonstrates how he plays kabaddi.
 Vedant becomes upset and tries to hit them.
 They complain to their father about how they are being treated.
 In the end, they all go on to marry other people, but Vedant keeps a picture of himself and Jenny at home.